w3f/Grants-Program/README_2.md

     1. Fork the [Grant Milestone Delivery](https://github.com/w3f/Grant-Milestone-Delivery) repo with the **same Github account, which you used to submit the application!**
     2. In the newly created fork, create a **copy** of the [milestone-delivery-template.md](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/milestone-delivery-template.md)
     3. Label the file as "project_name_milestone_number.md".
-    4. Fill out the invoice survey.
+    4. Fill out the invoice form.
-    5. Fill out the template with the details of your project including the **survey id** and a **link to the intial PR**.
+    5. Fill out the template with the details of your project including the **invoice form id** and a **link to the intial PR**.
     6. Once you have completed the application, click on "create new pull request".
     7. Grants Evaluators can accept the PR to accept the deliverable.
 4. **Payment:**
     1. Notification is issued to the Operations Team once delivery was accepted or after 2 weeks without any feedback to improve the delivery.
-    2. Operations Team makes the payment they recieve the notification with the details from the invoice form.
+    2. Operations Team makes the payment based on the details from the invoice form.

 *Grant application can be amended at any time, leading to a need for reevaluation by the Committee.*